Best office chair 2023 - Our top ergonomic picks for home and work

 In a general sense, yes.
 More premium office chairs are likely to be better built and feature more ergonomically-minded design features in some instances.

 Given that better build quality, they are likely to last longer compared to more affordable ones, but at the end of the day, it's all down budget.
-More expensive office chairs are only worth if you can afford one, of course.
+More expensive office chairs are only worth it if you can afford one, of course.

 Some peer-reviewed articles suggest that choosing a chair with the right ergonomic features for your body can improve spinal health.